-Lastly, although the chances of encountering precipitation during these time periods are significantly greater than Kilimanjaro’s dry season, it is not guaranteed that this is the case.
+Lastly, although the chances of having rain during these time periods are significantly greater than Kilimanjaro’s dry season, it is not guaranteed that this is the case.
 A large mountain like Kilimanjaro causes its own weather, which is notoriously unpredictable.
 Therefore, the opportunity for great weather or foul weather exists no matter when a climb is attempted.

 - Quality rain gear is essential.
 Climbers should make sure that they have waterproof, breathable jacket, pants and boots.
-The day pack and duffel should be protected from rain with backpack covers or plastic bags.
+The day pack and duffel should be well protected from rain with backpack covers or plastic bags.
 Everything inside the pack and duffel should be stored in ziplock bags as well.